 It certainly does.
 It is precisely this core banking system, which we took as a foundation from 23 years ago and we use its basic principles to this day.
 When Raiffeisenbank bought eBanka (formerly Expandia Banka) in 2006, they kept our core banking system and it is still used as a transaction system for some of the clients today.
 Even after all these years, our product is of such a quality that it is able to stand up to today’s competing core banking systems.

 How is that possible?

 It was built very well.
 It brought a top-quality foundation, which we can use today for other implementations.
-Even back then, it was created on a so-called thin client, as opposed to a thick client.
-That’s why it was possible to run it on a standard internet browser, which was not the standard in the 1990s and it’s something that is not possible with some core banking systems even today.
+It was possible to run it on a standard internet browser, which was not the standard in the 1990s and it’s something that is not possible with some core banking systems even today.